Shourai/openwrt/README.md

         option dest 'lan'
         option src 'wan'
 ```

+## Other connected devices
+As default, vlan1 is called lan.
+This vlan can be used for the regular wireless access points.
+Set this vlan interface up with a static address and DHCP.

+e.g. 192.168.1.1 as static address and 192.168.2.254 as DNS server.

 ## Other settings
 If you are using the openwrt router as a dumb access point.